swiftlang/swift-evolution/proposals/nnnn-trailing-comma-lists.md

 }
 ```

-Inheritance clauses for associated type in a protocol declaration:
+Inheritance clauses for associated types in a protocol declaration:

 ```swift
 protocol Foo {